It's been forever since we've gotten a chance to jump into another galaxy with Rick and Morty, but our wait is almost over.

 While those in the U.S. will continue to catch Rick and Morty get into trouble on Cartoon Network's late night Adult Swim block, the series is on other networks for those around the world.
 Channel 4 will take Rick and Morty off of Netflix's hands for Season 4, though Aussies will keep the show on their Netflix rotation.

-Yes and no. While a clip shown at San Diego Comic-Con 2019 teased a new character (more on that in a moment), the closest thing we've gotten to a real season 4 trailer was this all-too-brief moment where the pair announce the Nov.
+A clip shown at San Diego Comic-Con 2019 teased a new character (who you see in the above trailer), and announced the Nov.
 2019 release window.

 Rick and Morty season 4 cast: who's joining the show?